-- The decision your mental health plan made that affects you and your ability to get services - The date the decision will take effect and the reason for the decision - The state or federal rules the decision was based on - Your rights to file an appeal if you do not agree with the mental health plan's decision - How to file an appeal with the mental health plan - How to request a State Hearing if you are not satisfied with the mental health plan's decision on your appeal - How to request an expedited appeal or an expedited State Hearing - How to get help filing an appeal or requesting a State Hearing - How long you have to file an appeal or request a State Hearing - Your right to continue to receive services while you wait for an appeal or State Hearing decision, how to request for continuation of these services, and whether the costs of these services will be covered by Medi-Cal - When you have to file your appeal or State Hearing request if you want the services to continue
+- What your mental health plan did that affects you and your ability to get services - The date the decision will take effect and the reason for the decision. - The state or federal rules the decision was based on - Your rights to file an appeal if you do not agree with the mental health plan's decision - How to receive copies of the documents, records, and other information related to the mental health plan's decision. - How to file an appeal with the mental health plan - How to request a State Fair Hearing if you are not satisfied with the mental health plan's decision on your appeal - How to request an expedited appeal or an expedited State Fair Hearing - How to get help filing an appeal or requesting a State Fair Hearing - How long you have to file an appeal or request a State Fair Hearing - Your right to continue to receive services while you wait for an appeal or State Fair Hearing decision, how to request for continuation of these services, and whether the costs of these services will be covered by Medi-Cal - When you have to file your appeal or State Fair Hearing request if you want the services to continue